 - A unique numerical designation

 - Revision number

 - Title

 - Effective date

-- Instructions operating parameters and specific test run information such as sample size and/or composition, temperature, pH, test duration, etc.
+- Instructions operating parameters and specific test-run information, such as sample size and /or composition, temperature, pH, test duration, etc.

 - Reference to controlling procedure or test plan

 - Approval by author

-- When well-established methods (e.g., American Society for Testing and Materials [ASTM], Soil Science Society of America, or U.S. Environmental Protection Agency) are used, a PNNL cover page will not be provided unless there is a deviation from the established method.
+- When well-established methods (e.g., American Society for Testing and Materials [ASTM], Soil Science Society of America, or EPA) are used, a PNNL cover page will not be provided unless there is a deviation from the established method.

-Appendix B of this QAPjP lists additional analyses and measurements with the respective procedures, methods, and other relevant information.
+Appendix B lists additional analyses and measurements with the respective procedures, methods, and other relevant information.

-Administrative QA processes and procedures (e.g., chain-of-custody, custody logs, sample handling, storage and disposal, training) will be required from the onsite and offsite analytical laboratories and will be specified in the SOW.
+Administrative QA processes and procedures (e.g., chain-of-custody, custody logs, sample handling, storage and disposal, and training) will be required from the onsite and offsite analytical laboratories and will be specified in the SOW.

-5.2.4 Calibration Procedures
+5.2.3 Calibration Procedures

-The requirements for calibrating field and analytical laboratory instruments and maintaining traceability to national or international standard (e.g., National Institute of Standards and Technology) is in accordance with Test Methods for Evaluating Solid Waste: Physical/Chemical Methods (EPA/SW-846) and HASQARD (DOE/RL-96-68).
-These requirements are passed to the subcontractors by a SOW.
+The requirements for calibrating field and analytical laboratory instruments and maintain traceability to national or international standard (e.g., National Institute of Standards and Technology) is in accordance with Test Methods for Evaluating Solid Waste: Physical/Chemical Methods (EPA/SW-846, as amended) and HASQARD (DOE/RL-96-68).
+These requirements are passed to the subcontractors via a SOW.
 PNNL will periodically assess the use and effectiveness of procedures and systems for calibration of equipment with the subcontractors.